Raagaception/raagaception-12STD-CBSE-deck/README.md

 If you already are using previous version of the deck, just download the [latest release](https://github.com/Raagaception/raagaception-12STD-CBSE-deck/releases/latest) and double-click it on a desktop system.
 You don't need to delete or alter anything for updating; Anki will automatically open and add the cards from the new release into your existing version without affecting anything else.

-## Syllabus
+## Tag Structure
-This deck follows the special reduced [CBSE 2021 syllabus](http://cbseacademic.nic.in/Revisedcurriculum_2021.html#collapse15).
-This deck doesn't consist of the entire syllabus yet, but has 70% of it covered so far - I'll be still updating it frequently.
-Topics included in the deck currently <strong>(as of v.0.6.0)</strong> are as follows:
+This deck follows the special reduced [CBSE 2021 syllabus](http://cbseacademic.nic.in/Revisedcurriculum_2021.html#collapse15), and is tagged accordingly.
+This deck doesn't consist of the entire syllabus *yet*, but has quite a lot of it covered so far; I'll be still updating it frequently.
+The tag structure of the latest release is as follows:
 - Raagaception_12STD
 	- CHEM
 		- Ch-01_the-solid-state